We are issuing this statement to outline what we are doing in response to COVID-19.

 These pupils are not permitted to progress to the practising period of pupillage, nor are they eligible to apply for a provisional practising certificate, until they have successfully completed their vocational training and required Qualifying Sessions, and been Called to the Bar.

 If a pupil fails to complete the BPTC or BTT satisfactorily, it is for the AETO to determine whether they are willing to continue to fund the pupil through an extended non-practising period of pupillage.
 The AETO will need to consider, in line with our guidance, how long they are prepared to continue funding the pupil and extending the non-practising period, and address it in the written pupillage agreement (which is now a mandatory requirement).

 So that we can direct our resources in the most efficient way, rather than calling us, please continue to monitor this webpage.

 Pupils and chambers / Authorised Education Training Organisations (AETOs) providing pupillages

 We have published a set of FAQs covering our position on a range of issues associated with the administration, supervision and training of those currently undertaking pupillage.

 Transferring Foreign Lawyers

-All Bar Transfer Test (BTT) candidates who were registered to take the Test in the April 2020 sit were eligible to take the exams in August 2020, and were eligible for the October sit described above for BPTC students and outlined in our announcement of 11 September.
-Further information was given to these candidates by BPP.
-BTT Candidates who have pupillage in England and Wales due to commence in autumn 2020 will be permitted to commence that pupillage whilst waiting for their BTT results, subject to the agreement of their AETO Read more in our FAQs about pupillage and COVID-19.
+Bar Transfer Test (BTT) candidates who had pupillage in England and Wales due to commence in autumn 2020 were permitted to commence that pupillage whilst waiting for their BTT results, subject to the agreement of their AETO.
+Read more in our FAQs about pupillage and COVID-19.